evoldoers/biomake/README.md

 Biomake
 =======

-This is a [make](https://www.gnu.org/software/make/)-like utility for managing builds (or analysis workflows) between multiple dependent files.
-No knowledge of prolog is necessary; biomake can run off a stripped-down GNU Makefile.
+This is a [make](https://www.gnu.org/software/make/)-like utility for managing builds (or analysis workflows) involving multiple dependent files.
+Biomake is built in Prolog, but no knowledge of prolog is necessary to use it; the program can be run off a stripped-down GNU Makefile.
 However, if you're prepared to learn a little Prolog, you can do a lot more.
 And, really, logic programming is the way you _should_ be specifying dependencies and